agupta88ccs/Pi-Assignments/README.md

 ## Calculator
 This assignment was a definetely more complicated than the last assignment.
 I was finally able to upload things to github without problems.

+## Quadratic Solver
+This assignment was harder for me.
+I had a couple of simple syntax errors that took a little while to figure out.
+I had a lot of the indentation wrong initially which was messing up my code.
+I was able to use google to help with the quadratic solver part which wasn't too bad.
+I just need to make sure to read everything over.